How to Declutter When You Don’t Know Where to Begin

 You need to keep a watchful eye on things, because if you don’t you’ll find yourself in a continuous cycle of decluttering and it’ll be downright horrible.
 Much worse than when you didn’t know how to declutter at all.
 Make a system for yourself so you don’t let that happen.

 Whenever you go to put something in the junk drawer, stop and consider whether you really need to keep it.
 You’re putting it in the junk drawer after all!
+A little pro tip here, stop accepting freebies at the store and you won’t have as much to clean out.

 If you still get a lot of paper mail, your first job is to contact whoever is sending it and ask if they’ll email it instead (careful though, digital clutter is a real thing).
 This is also a good opportunity to identify the mail you don’t actually need (e.g. newsletters, catalogues, etc.) and put a stop to them entirely.